Content Warning:

 I’d lost sight of Mel for a minute, and we came up to her at a slow trot.
 Mel braced her arm against her side and was still crying.
 Chuck grabbed her good arm and was dragging both of us at this point.

 Chuck’s hand clamped onto my arm like a vice grip.
 I fought to catch up to prevent Chuck from dragging me behind him.
 A glance over my shoulder showed the sandstorm enveloping Mel, who stumbled forward, empty hand extended.
-I screamed so loud that my throat stung from the strain.
+The scream that tore from my throat fractured from the strain.

 “Mel!”